CandyVas/Candy-Vasquez-Portfolio-Lab/docs/Labs/L03/index.md

 Something i would have changed throughout this process is probably choosing a more challenging design, especially since this was my first ever 3D print.
 Something more complicated could have pushed me to learn and look more into PrusaSlicer, especially if i were to go in and adjust orientation.

-The time it took to complete this excerise was approximately 60 minutes.
-20 minutes was spent during the begginign of class, looking for a design. dowloading the file and adjusting the settings took 5.
-Checking and confirming the slice off PrusaSlicer took 5 minutes.
-We were given an introduction to the Rapid Prototyping Lab as well as how to work the printers, which took 10 minutes.
-And finally, the printing came down to 17 minutes, which totals to 57 minutes total.
++ The time it took to complete this excerise was approximately 60 minutes.

+    + **20 minutes** was spent during the beginning of class, looking for a design.

+    + Dowloading the file and adjusting the settings took **5 minutes**

+    + Checking and confirming the slice off PrusaSlicer took **5 minutes**

+    + We were given an introduction to the Rapid Prototyping Lab as well as how to work the printers, which took **10 minutes**

+    + And finally, the printing came down to **17 minutes**
++ ... which totals to 57 minutes total.

-Finally, I'd like to recognize Kaileigh Hill as my teammate who worked alongside me as we printed our designs.
+Finally, I'd like to recognize Kaileigh Hill for the collaboration of this project as we manufactured our designs together.

 # Resources